SeanHanway/CDLibrary/README.md

 **Daily Progress:** CDs now display their tracks when selected in the main window.

 **Next Steps:** Ability to add CDs through the GUI.
 Look over possibility of making Track class private again.

+**Note:** Updates may come slower as available time to work on this project is currently low.